Patton-Zhang/Image-Cultural-Style-Classification-Tool/README.md

 # Image Cultural Style Classification Tool

 This is the code repository for a pretrained image cultural style classification model.
+The model is developed to factilitate the research "A tool to facilitate cross-cultural design process using deep learning".

 ## Motivation
 To analyze the cultural style of an image, a pretrained Resnet 50 model was developed to estimate whether the image belongs to Dutch style or non-Dutch style.